 To address these issues and mitigate the risks of anonymity-washing, we would like to raise awareness among privacy experts and encourage them to facilitate adoption by practitioners for practitioners.
 With this objective in mind, we suggest the following actions:

-We believe that one of the most important action to take is to \textbf{develop a comprehensive anonymization curriculum} that could be promoted and distributed by data protection authorities either in the form of training programs offered or thorough and up-to-date educational resources, such as books and hands-on exercises aided with structured guidance on fundamental privacy principles and their real-world applications.
+In order to clarify the complexity of anonymization as a probabilistic and context-dependent process we believe that one of the most important action to take is to \textbf{develop a comprehensive anonymization curriculum} that could be promoted and distributed by data protection authorities either in the form of training programs offered or thorough and up-to-date educational resources, such as books and hands-on exercises aided with structured guidance on fundamental privacy principles and their real-world applications.
 Key components should include: (1) A clear explanation of privacy threats and their manifestations in various datasets.
 (2) An overview of widely accepted privacy definitions (besides k-anonymity and l-diversity, adding differential privacy and cryptographic methods), including their advantages and drawbacks.
 (3) How these techniques can defend against said privacy threats.
 (4) Techniques for evaluating privacy technologies and applying them to real-world scenarios.
 (5) Strategies for auditing privacy risks and implementing mitigation measures in large-scale datasets.
 (6) Best practices for integrating privacy considerations into broader software engineering projects.
-(7) Case studies illustrating data breaches and the consequences of inadequate privacy protections.
+(7) Case studies illustrating data re-identification and the consequences of inadequate privacy protections.
 (8) Adding hands-on learning resources, such as Jupyter notebooks and real-world datasets.